Who is J Washburn?

 It's the perfect name for a minimalist like me.
 (Seriously, nice work, Mom!
 I don't know how you called that one.
 Must've been some strong foreshadowing or something.)
 Incidentally, if you throw a pen at a paper from at least five feet away, it nearly always spells my name.

 “But what kind of a name is J?”—you’re still asking.
 Well, I’ll tell you.
 There was once a man named Melvin J. Ballard (whose middle name was Joseph, but he liked to abbreviate it).
 My grandpa was named J Ballard Washburn in honor of this man.
 But he just got the J (without the period).
 My parents named me after my grandpa, and I just got his J. Which is nice.

 After all, brevity is the soul of wit.

 Now, a few facts about me:

-I grew up in suburban Idaho, in a neighborhood with a few good bike jumps, a makeshift hockey court, a safe-house for sneaking video games, and open fields to the south, which back then looked like the Land of Prydain, littered with streams and trees and wildlife and magic.
-My older brother was a Jedi Master, and he taught me the ways as he and I and our younger siblings lived the adventures you’ve read in my books.
+My grade-school neighborhood had some wild kids, a few good bike jumps, a hideout for sneaking video games, and open fields to the south, which back then looked like Prydain, littered with streams and trees and wildlife and magic.
+There my older brother taught me the ways of the Force while he and I and our younger siblings lived the adventures you’ve read in my books.

 Then I accidentally grew up.
 On accident—I mean it.

 And I’m glad you could join me in this journey—we have some exciting things ahead of us.